UW-Madison-DSI/Open-Source-Exploration/README.md

 ## Sample Results

-Below are some sample findings from GitHub
+Below are some sample findings from GitHub about respositories related to "Wisconsin":

 - number of repositories:
 3028